CiscoDevNet/intersight-powershell/docs/Initialize-IntersightIqnpoolIqnSuffixBlock.md

 ```

 ### -Suffix
-The suffix for this bock of IQNs.
+The suffix for this block of IQNs.

 ```yaml
 Type: string